ericschmid-uchicago/opengames2pytorch/README.md

 ---

-**Disclaimer**: This is an automated compilation tool developed by Eric Schmid.
+**Disclaimer**: This is an automated compilation tool developed by Eric Schmid for translating the Open Game Engine to PyTorch.
 Always verify generated implementations for your specific use case.